-Tala Madani has been the subject of solo exhibitions at a number of museums worldwide, including La Panacée, Montpellier, France (2017); MIT List Visual Arts Center, Cambridge, Massachusetts (2016); Contemporary Art Museum, St. Louis (2016); Centro Andaluz de Arte Contemporáneo, Seville, Spain (2014); Nottingham Contemporary, England (2014); and Moderna Museet, Malmö and Moderna Museet, Stockholm, Sweden (2013).
-She was recently included in the Whitney Biennial (2017); The Great Acceleration: Art in the Anthropocene, Taipei Biennial, Taiwan (2014); Made in L.A.
-2014, Hammer Museum, Los Angeles (2014); and Where are we Now?, 5th Marrakech Biennale (2014), among many other international group exhibitions.
+Tala Madani has been the subject of solo exhibitions at a number of museums worldwide, including Mori Art Museum, Tokyo (2019); Secession, Vienna (2019); Portikus, Frankfurt (2019); La Panacée, Montpellier, France (2017); MIT List Visual Arts Center, Cambridge, Massachusetts (2016); Contemporary Art Museum, St. Louis (2016); Nottingham Contemporary, England (2014); and Moderna Museet, Malmö and Moderna Museet, Stockholm, Sweden (2013).
+She recently participated in the 16th Istanbul Biennial: The Seventh Continent, Istanbul, Turkey (2019); Whitney Biennial 2017, Whitney Museum of American Art, New York; and Made in L.A.
+2014, Hammer Museum, Los Angeles, among many other international group exhibitions.
 Madani’s work forms part of the permanent collections of institutions that include Moderna Museet, Stockholm and Malmö, Sweden; Museum of Contemporary Art, Los Angeles; Museum of Modern Art, New York; Serralves Foundation, Porto, Portugal; Stedelijk Museum, Amsterdam; Tate Modern, London; and Whitney Museum of American Art, New York, NY.
 She lives and works in Los Angeles.